KubackiKacper/TodoListManager/readme.md

     -Reading,
     -Updating,
     -Deleting
-## works correctly.
+## are working correctly.
 The tests simulate real-world API interactions, verifying that data is correctly stored, retrieved, and modified in the additional SQLite database, that separates production data from test data.
 This helps maintain the integrity of the application and prevents regressions in future updates.
 ![testExplorer](/readme_photos/testExplorer.PNG)

 ## Frontend